 To join a group, a few steps are needed.
-Visit our office during Let's Hoot hours for an initial consultation.
+If you are new to our office, you'll need to start with a Let's Hoot Initial Consultation.
 Once you have had your initial consultation, potential group members will be scheduled to briefly meet with the group leader to determine if the group is a best fit for the student's needs.

 If you are a continuing client of CPS, talk to your counselor on your next appointment about joining a group.

 All Spring 2021 groups will be conducted virtually using Microsoft Teams.